Stuffed Aubergines with Goat Cheese & Honey

 The technique

-This recipe for stuffed aubergine relies entirely on proper roasting.
-A badly roasted aubergine is spongy, bitter, and disappointing.
-A well-roasted aubergine is creamy, sweet, and slightly smoky, completely transformed from what went into the oven.
+For filled aubergine recipes, you rely entirely on proper roasting, so please don’t rush it.
+A badly roasted aubergine is spongy, bitter and disappointing.
+But a well roasted aubergine is creamy, sweet and slightly smoky, completely transformed from what went into the oven.
+You really wouldn’t believe it’s the same vegetable.

 The key is patience.
 You need to roast the aubergines until they’re almost collapsing, well past the point where you think they might be done.
-Score the flesh deeply before roasting so the heat penetrates properly, drizzle generously with olive oil, and give them time.
+Score the flesh deeply before roasting so the heat gets in properly, drizzle generously with olive oil, and give them time.
 When the flesh yields completely and the edges are starting to colour, that’s when you add the goat cheese.
 It melts into the warm aubergine in minutes, and then the honey goes over everything.
+It’s a beautiful moment actually.

 For best results, use a good baking mat and a sturdy baking tray that conducts heat evenly.
 I use the De Buyer baking mat and De Buyer stainless steel baking tray.
 The heat distribution is excellent, nothing sticks, and the aubergines roast evenly every time.